InfinitumForm/serbian-transliteration/readme.txt

 6. Permalink tools

 == Changelog ==

+= 1.0.7 =
+* New UX
+* Added Bulgarian language
+* Added Macedonian language
+* Added new locales
+* Added new schema of the letters

 = 1.0.6 =
 * NEW: A tool for automatic transliteration of permalink in a database